 Additional appropriate fire extinguishers should be proved to cover perceived ‘Higher Risk’ areas such as kitchens and plant rooms.

-Dry powder extinguishers are described as multi-purpose and are safe for use on ‘Class A, Class B and Class C’ risks.
+Dry powder fire extinguishers are described as multi-purpose and are safe for use on ‘Class A, Class B and Class C’ risks.
 ‘Class C’ risks are fires involving flammable gases.
 Dry powder is safe for direct discharge onto fires involving live electrical equipment.
 The discharge of a powder extinguisher within buildings can cause a sudden reduction of visibility and can also impair breathing, which could temporarily jeopardize escape, rescue or other emergency action.
 For this reason, powder extinguishers should generally not be specified for use indoors, unless mitigated by a health and safety risk assessment.

-CO² is a clean extinguishant suitable for ‘Class B’ risks.
-CO² is ideal for the protection of sophisticated electrical equipment such as computers, machinery, electrical plant etc. CO² extinguishers do not leave any residue following discharge.
+CO2 is a clean fire extinguishant and carries a ‘Class B’ rating.
+CO2 is ideal for the protection of sophisticated electrical equipment such as computers, machinery, electrical plant etc. CO2 fire extinguishers do not leave any residue following discharge.
 CO2 is discharged at a very low temperature and when considering suitability you should consider the risk and consequence of thermal shock to any sensitive equipment.

-Wet chemical is suitable for “Class F” risks and has been developed specifically to combat fires involving deep fat frying equipment.
-Wet Chemical extinguishers are widely installed in commercial kitchen environments.
+Wet chemical carries a “Class F” rating and has been developed specifically to combat fires involving deep fat frying equipment.
+Wet Chemical extinguishers are now in wide use in commercial kitchen environments.

-It is important that all equipment locations are documented and numbered to ensure that extinguishers remain in the correct location.
-A monthly inspection must be carried out to ensure that appliances are correctly positioned in all locations with tamper seals intact and pressure gauges (where fitted) registering ‘in the green’.
+It is important that all equipment locations are documented and numbered to ensure fire extinguishers remain in the correct location.
+A monthly inspection must be carried out to ensure that appliances are correctly positioned in all locations with tamper seals intact and where fitted, pressure gauges registering ‘in the green’.
 The Fixfire® Log Book is an excellent tool to record all user and engineer inspections/checks in order to demonstrate compliance.